 Had a lunch of cheese and crackers.
 Enjoyed the hike back, stopping often to look at the blue

-and green colors of the mountains and trees and water -- to paint in the future.
+and green colors of the mountains and trees and water.

 September 26, 2009